paulranjan694/namaste_react/README.md

 ## Description

- This git repo contains code and assimnents of all the chapters of **Namaste React** course.
+ This git repo contains code and assignments of all the chapters of **Namaste React** course.

 ## Authors